Beenishmm/Beenish-Mehboob/README.md

 Hi all, Data Science is my passion!

-• People used to call me "bhola" (Bholenath in hindi) because of my innocence :) I think innocent! and naiive (I think because of my ADHD)
+• People used to call me "bhola" (Bhole in hindi) because of my innocence :) I think innocent! and naiive (I think because of my ADHD)

 • Selected as a WiDS Ambassador for data science 2023 (I am an ambassador for the Women in Data Science)